dlemire60/Just4Learning/README.md

 Working to grok GitHub (this is in the working branch of my Just4Learning repo; and this edit was made locally)

+## Editing in Ubunutu

+A quick test to confirm I can clone / edit /push changes from the new Ubuntu VM.

 A quick edit to test my copied repo.

 This sentence is only in the new test branch I just made until I merge it!